commitdev/docs/docs/eps/ep-first-2-weeks.md

  - [ ] Update your LinkedIn Profile

- Update your LinkedIn to include Commit with your position being "Engineering Partner".
+ Update your LinkedIn using [this guide](https://docs.google.com/document/d/1Fa9-vQwBXfgj19l5ftXQihua7f8zg-dIPzl12J7g2Xs/edit?usp=sharing)!
 Your LinkedIn profile will be shared with SPs when introductions are made during the matchmaking process.

  - [ ] Pin your EPX Channel in Slack